BowenChan/OrderingForm/README.md

 	Server Log in x

 	Server Assigning Primary ID to Client
-	Client Log in
+	Client Log in X

 	Logout function

-	Determine how to store items in stock//Inventory
-	Work on Invoice table
+	Determine how to store items in stock//Inventory x Work on Invoice table

 	Allow admin to register new admins